BetterThanTomorrow/calva-docs/docs/vim.md

 ### The `esc` key

 Calva binds the `esc` key to dismiss the display of inline results.
 This gets into conflict with any `vi` coding since `esc` then is used to go back to command mode.
-You can either fix Calva's default keybinding or the VIM extension.
+You can either change Calva's default keybinding or the VIM extension's.

 Alternatively, you can use the native Vim command `Ctrl + [` to escape and get back to command mode.
 Rebinding your keyboard's CapsLock key to Control may make this even easier.